Andrei-d6/Guides/Plots/README.md

 This guide is inspired by the **[SciencePlots](https://github.com/garrettj403/SciencePlots/)** package which offers *Matplotlib styles for scientific figures*. <br>

-This repo contains a set of Matplotlib styles for better formating of figures for research papers, academic articles, presentations, theses or any formal scientific document.
+This repo contains a set of Matplotlib styles for better formatting of figures for research papers, academic articles, presentations, theses or any formal scientific document.

 # TODO: ADD FIGURE HERE